 2. A Tripod – Your three-legged acquaintance

-3. A Telephoto (or zoom) Lens – Your back-up
+3. A Telephoto (or zoom) Lens – Your backup

-*Important Note – If you’re at the point where you’re acquiring new lenses and accessories then you’re also going to need something to put all this stuff in.
-There are tons of bags and back-packs out there, just find the one that suits your needs and price range.
+*Important Note: If you’re at the point where you’re acquiring new lenses and accessories then you’re also going to need something to put all this stuff in.
+There are tons of bags and backpacks out there, just find the one that suits your needs and price range.

 5. The Internet – Your Freebie

-You’re using the internet right now.
+You’re using the Internet right now.
 In fact you’re reading an article about improving your photography, which means you’re already heading in the right direction!
 This is your freebie.
-The internet is filled with thousands of great photography outlets; so use them to your advantage.
+The Internet is filled with thousands of great photography outlets, so use them to your advantage.
 Take time to read some articles on improving your skills.
 Maybe you could improve your composition, or maybe your technical skills need some brushing up—I assure you there’s help out there.

-So that’s it, your basic starter kit for photography.
+So that’s it—your basic starter kit for photography.
 Hopefully this helps you in some way, and maybe even opens the door for you to the wonderful world of photography.
-Good luck, Happy Shooting.
+Good luck.
+Happy shooting.

 About the Author:

 James Elliott is an award winning photographer and creator of Through the Lens—the art and tech blog curated by himself and others.
 The site offers more tips, inspiring art, and featured artists.

-Don't Miss The Next New Article!
+Don't Miss The Next One!

-Join over 100,000 subscribers who receive free photography tips and in-depth articles from PictureCorrect and stay up-to-date.
-Subscribe Now!
+Join over 100,000 photographers of all experience levels who receive our free photography tips and articles to stay current: